August 27th, 2010

 A computer screen is very much a sequential image-viewing device.
 Which is significantly reshaping the function of the Image in my life.
 I have become a very adept surface skimmer – gliding my way across glossy roll over buttons, tumblr blogs and Google image searches and stock photo sites… which means hundreds, if not thousands of images pass before me on any given day.
 Imagery is being totally integrated into our vocabulary – I mean you can shoot, edit and upload video from an iPhone now.
 Even the core function of the phone is changing as technology facilitates this hypermediated kind of ubiquitous computing thing.

-Now, there is a dangerously romantic appeal to this idea.
+There is, though, a dangerously romantic appeal to this idea.
 It seems to advocate for a “survival of the fittest” scenario in which the future is an endless, regularly-scheduled assembly line of novelty and only those art workers who keep up with the administered pace of production get a gold star.
 Performance here sounds like “engine performance.”
 This is obviously not the sort of situation which would be in the artist’s favor.
 It’s not exciting for an artist (or an art theorist, for that matter) to follow a theoretically pre-prescribed pattern which was dictated by the pressures of the market, the audience, or the curatorial/critical apparatus around the work’s reception.
 Furthermore, in an endless rush for new change and novelty, it becomes increasingly unclear as to what the point is or where all this performing is headed.

-In For a Friend, a pair of friends engage in a seemingly endless conversation filled with reasonably interesting observations, but, ultimately, never getting anywhere.
+Similarly, in For a Friend, a pair of friends engage in a seemingly endless conversation filled with reasonably interesting observations, but, ultimately, never progressing forward.
 The conversation begins with an amateur philosophical discussion concerning a journalistic trope in which a writer begins an article with a mention of the date in which the events described in the body of the article take place.
 However, meaningful as the content of their question may be (and there is something interesting about it), this meaning is neutralized in the text by, first, the factual inaccuracies and misspellings embedded into the examples of the trope raised by the friends, as well as, second, the illogic of the discussion which follows.
 The friends go from the trope of dating the events described in the beginning of a journalistic article to the rise of personal computing and network usage, hacking, personal consumption choices, obsolescence, personal charisma, looking at everything versus seeing structure, puberty, Zen, anarchy, revolution, mythology, architecture, bare life, progress, and, finally, “self-annihilating question(s).”
 Each development of the discussion raises a true-ism regarding structure, but each true-ism is itself situated in a wildly flimsy structure.
 The result is that, the text becomes its own “self-annihilating question,” picturing its own limitations–its own endless series of true-isms never getting anywhere real.

 And in Poems, Price presents a series of fragments scribbled in notebooks.
 Snippets of pseudo-intellectual conversation networking into nowhere; analyses of philosophical thought without clear points; calls to political action lacking in direction; lists that only make sense if one rationalizes them.
 Occasionally, phrases seem to summarize what the poems are about.
 One that got me was titled “Fantasy of History.”
 We see a post-it note attached to a piece of paper, reading, “The idea of trying to remember something and getting it wrong–But embarking successfully on a quest from wrong information.”
 Unfortunately, though, one remains unsure of whether or not this, too, is just another dumb idea in a notebook full of dumb ideas.
 One of Price’s most powerful effects is his ability to draw one deeper and deeper into thinking they have a handle on something—anything—and then—bam—pulling the rug out from under one’s feet.
 What one is left with is an image of something that seems like it might be about this or that theme, but whose meaning will be endlessly deferred.

-In Price’s text Dispersion, he discusses “delay.”
+In Price’s text Dispersionhe discusses “delay.”
 He writes:

 Slowness works against all of our prevailing urges and requirements: it is a resistance to the contemporary mandate of speed.
 Moving with the times places you in a blind spot: if you’re part of the general tenor, it’s difficult to add a dissonant note.
 But the way in which media culture feeds on its own leavings indicates the paradoxical slowness of archived media, which, like a sleeper cell, will always rear its head at a later date.
 The rear-guard often has the upper hand, and sometimes delay, to use Duchamp’s term, will return the investment with massive interest.

-His work with the Continuous Project collective, for example, is dedicated to public readings and illegal publishing of historical art (and occasional non-art) texts.
-By distributing these archival works as contemporary works, they are given a new lease and sense of relevance.
-And, in 2009, Price exhibited for the first time a set of calendars that he originally produced in 2004.
+Similarly, in 2009, Price exhibited for the first time a set of calendars that he originally produced in 2004.
 In the press release for this exhibition, he writes, “Sometimes it’s good to go forward and then double back, and circle around again.
 To those who turned their feet around so that their tracks would confuse their pursuers: why not walk backward?”
-The calendars’ content is composed of a collision between pre-Modern, WPA-era American painting and graphic design tropes dating from the early 1990s which read as “futuristic.”
+The calendars’ content is composed of a collision between pre-AbEx American painting and graphic design tropes dating from the early 1990s which read as “futuristic.”
 WPA-era painters like Thomas Hart Benton, for instance, are–for better or for worse– best known, not for their own work, but rather for paving the way for an artist like Jackson Pollock, who was a pupil of Benton’s.
 The “hot” cursive fonts and gradiated neon backdrops read the same way: they are—for better or for worse–all but forgotten—depreciated–not unlike an out-of-date wall calendar.

 The other strategy Price employs is to re-version his own work.
 For example, Dispersion is a text which, for Price, is a mutable document, continuously open to change and alteration.
 And his artist lecture, Redistribution, is likewise open to further revision.
 By re-versioning an older work, it is re-inserted into the cultural system and given a new opportunity to create an effect.